|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 - 1 (5 to 6 pound) boneless leg of lamb (should come tied up, if not, have the butcher tie it for roasting)

 - 2 lemons (juiced)

 - 6 cloves garlic (crushed)

 - 1 teaspoon fresh ground black pepper

-Note: While the meat is resting, you can pour off the fat from the roasting pan, place it over a medium flame, and deglaze the browned bits on the bottom with a cup of water, or stock.
-Simply scrap the bottom of the pan with a spatula while the liquid simmers, until all the caramelized juices have dissolved.
+- While the meat is resting, you can pour off the fat from the roasting pan, place it over a medium flame, and deglaze the browned bits on the bottom with a cup of water, or stock.
+Simply scrape the bottom of the pan with a spatula while the liquid simmers, until all the caramelized juices have dissolved.
 Pour this over the sliced lamb when served.